|Bobby Doerr, who lived longer than any other HOF player|

 Ernie Banks passed away Friday night here in Chicago.
-Since I was old enough to think about such things, I've always considered him the face of Chicago baseball, and so while I am not a Cubs fan and never saw Banks play, I was saddened to hear of his death, both as a Chicagoan, and as a baseball fan.
-Banks was 83 old though, and he was able to enjoy being a Hall of Famer for more than 37 years.
+Since I was old enough to think about such things, I've always considered him the face of Chicago baseball, and so while I am not a Cubs fan and never saw Banks play, I was saddened to hear of his death, both as a Chicagoan and as a baseball fan.
+Banks was 83 old, and he was able to enjoy being a Hall of Famer for close to 38 years.
 I found myself wondering: How many Hall of Fame players his age are still with us?
 How many Hall of Fame players lived for so many years after their induction?

-*This post was updated on September 23, 2015, in order to reflect the passing of Yogi Berra, who had been tied with Sandy Koufax as the longest-tenured living Hall of Famer.
+*This post was most recently updated on November 14, 2017, in order to reflect the passing of Bobby Doerr, who had been the oldest living Hall of Famer.

 Oldest living HOF players: